 Zion's members attend Association and Conference meetings annually.
-Zion's members have participated in the Penn West Conference Annual Meeting.
-Members have participated on the Global Ministries Team.
+6 Zion's members participated in the Penn West Conference meeting in 2017.

 Many local churches love to tell the story of what they are doing in the community to transform lives.
 Some have identified certain aspects of their witness into the wider community using language shared with other UCC congregations.
 (Find more information as desired at ucc.org.)
 Check any statements below that apply to your UCC faith community.